SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 in the diagrams above

--- denotes an association, indicating a link between two classes (e.g., Class01 contains many instances of Class02).
+-- denotes an association, indicating a link between two classes (e.g., Class01 contains a link to Class02).
-..> represents a dependency, where one class uses or depends upon another (e.g., Class03 depends on Class04).

 --|> signifies inheritance, showing that one class is a subclass of another (e.g., Class05 inherits from Class06).
+NOTE that the arrow direction is towards generalization i.e. to parent class.

 <|.. indicates realization, typically used when a class implements an interface or abstract class (e.g., Class08 realizes Class07).

-*-- represents composition, a strong form of association with a strong lifecycle dependency (e.g., Class09 is composed of many instances of Class10).
+*-- represents composition, a strong form of association with a strong lifecycle dependency (e.g., Class09 creates a list (or any collection) of many instances of Class10, and all instances are deleted when container class09 is deleted).

-o-- denotes aggregation, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 is aggregated with many instances of Class12).
+o-- denotes aggregation, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 has a collection of many instances of Class12, but those instances con tinue to exist even after container class11 is deleted).

 ## Example